Shawna Childers – Owner of Organizing KC

 What do you spend your time doing when you aren’t organizing?

 When I’m not organizing I spend a lot of time thinking about organizing.
 No joke!

 I’m kind of an improvement junkie and luckily, so is my amazing husband.
 We end up having a lot of really interesting abstract conversations about why we do the things we do and how to make our lives better and in turn, those around us.
-When I’m not swimming to shore in a cloud of theories and ideas, you can usually find me at a toddler storytime or music class, doing the nap-time hustle at home, or out on a trail breathing fresh air and soaking up the sunshine.
+When I’m not swimming to shore in a cloud of theories and ideas, you can usually find me homeschooling my two young daughters, playing with our nature home school group, doing the nap-time hustle at home, or out on a trail breathing fresh air and soaking up the sunshine.

 What’s your favorite household appliance?

 I used to do a lot of juicing, but got tired of leaving out that amazing fiber.
 The Vitamix crushes it all up, making a silky smooth drink out of rind and all.
 I use it mostly to make green juices because I would so much rather chug down a glass of greens than spend 20 minutes chewing them.
 It makes me feel the way cows look just chillin’ in a field slowly grinding away on that greenage.
 Ain’t nobody got time for that.